epwalsh/allennlp-manager/README.md

 In addition to the dashboard, there is a multi-purpose CLI with commands for serving the dashboard, updating to the latest version, and programmatically submitting training runs.

+## Road map

 For the first release I intend to have all of the features implemented except for, possibly, the **slurm**-like resource manager and job queueing system, as that may become quite complex.
+To keep up with the progress check out the [Initial Release](https://github.com/epwalsh/allennlp-manager/projects/1) project board.

 ## Dependencies